LAtte: Hyperbolic Lorentz Attention for Cross-Subject EEG Classification: Background

 The Lorentzian inner product defines the Riemannian metric $\langle \vect{x}, \vect{y} \rangle_{\mathcal{L}} := -x_t y_t + \vect{x}_s^\top \vect{y}_s.$ Following terminology from special relativity, we refer to $x_t$ as the \emph{time} component and $\vect{x}_s$ as the \emph{space} component.
 We can then use the definition of the inner product and the terminology to define the origin of the space as $\origin^K = [\sqrt{K}, 0, \dots, 0]^\top$.

 \paragraph{Distance} The shortest path between two points on the manifold follows the curvature of space and is known as a geodesic.
-For any two points $\vect{x}, \vect{y} \in \mathbb{L}^n_K$, the length of the geodesic between them is defined as
+For any two points $\vect{x}, \vect{y} \in \mathbb{L}^n_K$, shortest distance between them is defined as